Parker-Hannifin (NYSE:PH) Releases FY 2022 Earnings Guidance

-Parker-Hannifin (NYSE:PH) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $16.950-$17.650 for the period, compared to the Thomson Reuters consensus estimate of $16.900.
+Parker-Hannifin (NYSE:PH) updated its FY 2022 earnings guidance on Thursday.
+The company provided EPS guidance of $16.950-$17.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $16.900.
 The company issued revenue guidance of -.

-Parker-Hannifin (NYSE:PH) last posted its quarterly earnings data on Thursday, November 4th.
-The industrial products company reported $4.26 EPS for the quarter, beating the Zacks’ consensus estimate of $3.68 by $0.58.
-The business had revenue of $3.76 billion during the quarter, compared to analysts’ expectations of $3.64 billion.
-Parker-Hannifin had a return on equity of 27.02% and a net margin of 12.60%.
-The business’s revenue was up 16.5% compared to the same quarter last year.
-During the same period in the previous year, the business earned $3.07 earnings per share.
-On average, analysts expect that Parker-Hannifin will post 16.94 earnings per share for the current fiscal year.
+A number of analysts recently weighed in on the stock.
+Wells Fargo & Company initiated coverage on shares of Parker-Hannifin in a report on Thursday, October 7th.
+They set an overweight rating and a $337.00 target price for the company.
+Vertical Research started coverage on Parker-Hannifin in a report on Friday, October 8th.
+They set a buy rating and a $337.00 target price for the company.
+KeyCorp upped their price objective on shares of Parker-Hannifin from $375.00 to $385.00 and gave the company an overweight rating in a research note on Friday, November 5th.
+Credit Suisse Group upped their price target on shares of Parker-Hannifin from $385.00 to $415.00 and gave the company an outperform rating in a research report on Friday, November 5th.
+Finally, BMO Capital Markets raised their target price on Parker-Hannifin from $375.00 to $400.00 and gave the stock an outperform rating in a research report on Tuesday, November 9th.
+Three analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+According to MarketBeat.com, the company has an average rating of Buy and a consensus target price of $356.06.

-A number of research firms have recently commented on PH.
-JPMorgan Chase & Co. began coverage on Parker-Hannifin in a research report on Friday, September 10th.
-They issued a neutral rating and a $300.00 price objective for the company.
-Credit Suisse Group boosted their price target on Parker-Hannifin from $385.00 to $415.00 and gave the stock an outperform rating in a research report on Friday, November 5th.
-Zacks Investment Research upgraded Parker-Hannifin from a sell rating to a hold rating and set a $342.00 price target for the company in a research report on Monday, November 8th.
-KeyCorp boosted their price target on Parker-Hannifin from $375.00 to $385.00 and gave the stock an overweight rating in a research report on Friday, November 5th.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price target on Parker-Hannifin from $314.00 to $327.00 and gave the stock a hold rating in a research report on Friday, November 5th.
-Three research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of Buy and an average target price of $356.06.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 3rd.
+Investors of record on Friday, November 12th will be paid a $1.03 dividend.
+The ex-dividend date of this dividend is Wednesday, November 10th.
+This represents a $4.12 dividend on an annualized basis and a yield of 1.24%.
+Parker-Hannifin’s payout ratio is currently 28.83%.

-In related news, CEO Thomas L. Williams sold 23,496 shares of the stock in a transaction dated Friday, November 5th.
-The stock was sold at an average price of $324.33, for a total transaction of $7,620,457.68.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, VP Andrew M. Weeks sold 2,595 shares of the stock in a transaction dated Friday, November 5th.
-The stock was sold at an average price of $328.01, for a total value of $851,185.95.
+In other news, VP Andrew M. Weeks sold 2,595 shares of the company’s stock in a transaction dated Friday, November 5th.
+The shares were sold at an average price of $328.01, for a total value of $851,185.95.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, EVP Mark J. Hart sold 4,023 shares of the company’s stock in a transaction dated Monday, November 8th.
+The stock was sold at an average price of $331.84, for a total transaction of $1,334,992.32.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 30,114 shares of company stock worth $9,806,636.
+In the last 90 days, insiders have sold 30,114 shares of company stock valued at $9,806,636.
 Corporate insiders own 1.47% of the company’s stock.

 Parker-Hannifin Company Profile